 Toxic Family Members

-One of the common toxic traits you’ll see portrayed on TV shows and films are unrealistic expectations.
-For example, treating a child like they’re an adult and expecting them to behave and work as an adult, often seen as a child fulfilling the role of an absent parent.
+One of the common toxic traits you’ll see portrayed on TV shows and films is unrealistic expectations.
+For example, treating a child like they’re an adult and expecting them to behave and work like an adult, is often seen as a child fulfilling the role of an absent parent.

 There’s also the type of family dysfunction where the parent wants the child to live the life they did or weren’t able to achieve.
 This kind of toxicity denies the child their sense of self and right to their own identity so that the parent can live the life they want vicariously.
 A parent should want to help a child find their own path rather than force them down a road of the parent(s) choosing.